Capital punishment in Germany: Nazi Germany

 Many of the crimes covered a wide range of actions.
-Crimes like treason, "sabotage" (Kriegsverrat, which was any action pandering to the enemy) and subversion of the military strength, which could be interpreted as to cover any critical remark, and was applied to any conscientious objector.
+Crimes like treason, sabotage (which was any action of pandering to the enemy) and subversion of the military strength, which could be interpreted as to cover any critical remark, and was applied to any conscientious objector.

 In addition to crimes declared capital by law or decree, a "dangerous habitual criminal" or individual convicted of rape could be executed "if the protection of the people or the need for just atonement so demands".
-Courts (or whatever was in place of a court) sometimes were officially granted the right to inflict capital punishment, even where not provided by law, and sometimes did so by their own discretion.
-To quote Hitler, "after ten years of hard prison, a man is lost to the people's community anyway.
+(Note: Law of 1941 for the amendment of the Penal Code, § 1.)
+Courts (or whatever was in place instead of a court) sometimes were officially granted the right to inflict capital punishment, even where not provided by law, and sometimes did so by their own discretion, in line with Hitler who said;

+after ten years of hard prison, a man is lost to the people's community anyway.
 Thus what to do with such a guy is either put him into a concentration camp, or kill him.
-In latest times the latter is more important, for the sake of deterrence."
+In latest times the latter is more important, for the sake of deterrence.

-During 1933–1945, Wehrmacht courts issued at least 25,000 death warrants, of which 18,000 to 20,000 were executed.
-According to official statistics, other courts had altogether issued 16,560 death warrants (contrasting with 664 before the war), of which about 12,000 were executed.
+During 1933–1945, Wehrmacht courts issued According to official statistics, other courts had altogether issued 16,560 death warrants (contrasting with 664 before the war), of which about 12,000 were executed.
 In fighting partisans, 345,000 are reported to have been killed, of which fewer than 10% may have been partisans.
 However, Heinrich Himmler offered SS members convicted of capital crimes the option to commit suicide with a pistol.
 Surviving family were given pensions.

 Aside from the use of capital punishment in legal contexts, death was a permanent feature of the concentration camp system and the broader police state, particularly the Gestapo.
 In concentration camps, commanders could, as early as 1933, sentence prisoners to death for "disobedience" without needing to provide any additional justification or explanation.